MLNeurosurg/neurovfm/neurovfm/data/README.md

-# Medical Image Data Pipeline
+# Neuroimaging Data Pipeline

-Load and preprocess medical images (NIfTI, DICOM) for inference and training.
+Load and preprocess neuroimages (NIfTI, DICOM) for inference and training.

 ## Quick Start